shellysolomonwang/EdgarRiskFactor/README.md

 # EdgarRiskFactor

+## This project scrapes and analyzes 10-K - 'Risk Factor' section.
-## Tenk.py contains a class to download 10-K reports & a class to scrape Risk Factors section in 10-K reports
+TenK.py contains a class `TenKDownloader` for downloading 10-K reports and another class `TenKScraper` for scraping 'Risk Factor' section of the 10-K reports.
-#### The scraper contains 2 methods and scrape_method2 is used in the end for application
+The scraper contains 2 methods and `scrape_method2` is used in the end for application